vmware/cloud-provider-for-cloud-director/README.md

 ## VMware Cloud Director Configuration
 In this section, we assume that the Kubernetes cluster is created using the [Container Service Extension](https://github.com/vmware/container-service-extension).
 However that is not a mandatory requirement.

-NSX-T with NSX Advanced Load Balancer is a prerequisite to use LoadBalancers with CPI of VCD.
+**Note:** NSX-T with NSX Advanced Load Balancer is a prerequisite to use LoadBalancers with CPI of VCD.

 ### Additional Rights for CPI
 The `ClusterAdminUser` should have view access to the vApp containing the Kubernetes cluster.
 Since the `ClusterAdminUser` itself creates the cluster, it will have this access by default.